BEST OF SULAWESI & HALMAHERA, INDONESIA TOUR: DETAILED ITINERARY

 Best of Sulawesi & Halmahera: Days 3-5 Lore Lindu is the largest and finest of Sulawesi’s national parks.
 Much of this magnificent reserve comprises high, rugged mountains, many of which are still densely covered with montane forest, but lowland habitats are also represented.
 It is the wide range of altitudes within the park and the diversity of habitats which make Lore Lindu so rich in birds and a large number of Sulawesi’s endemic species can be seen here.
 Sadly, however, large numbers of people have settled in the park in recent years, and as a consequence, much of the forest on the lower slopes has been cleared and the outlook for this magnificent area (or at least the more accessible portions) does not look rosy!
 The forest on the upper slopes is still mostly intact, and on the slopes of Gunung Rorekatimbu (2509m), the highest peak in the park, we will search for a number of upper montane specialities amidst forest which at the highest levels is dominated by a variety of conifers.
 Lower down we will find mid-montane forest with trees up to 40m tall and a quite different selection of birds.
 At the lowest altitudes, there is still some lowland rainforest, although inevitably it is these areas which have been most disturbed by logging and by recent settlement and its associated slash and burn.
 The lower valleys are largely cultivated and provide a pleasantly tranquil setting as we look for a number of open country species.
 By exploring these different habitats we will ensure that we see a wide range of species during our stay.

 In densely forested areas, the forest edges are often the most productive, especially in the early morning, and we shall take full advantage of the dirt roads and logging trails through the forest.
-Barred (or Sulawesi) Honey Buzzards and very similar-looking Sulawesi Hawk-Eagles sweep low over the forest, noisy, acrobatic flocks of Golden-mantled Racquet-tails fly swiftly over the canopy and Purple Needletails soar high above us.
+Sulawesi Hawk-Eagles sweep low over the forest, noisy, acrobatic flocks of Golden-mantled Racquet-tails fly swiftly over the canopy and Purple Needletails soar high above us.
+If we are in luck we will also encounter the scarce Barred (or Sulawesi) Honey Buzzard.

 One of our prime targets will be the magnificent Purple-bearded Bee-eater (surely one of the world’s most striking bee-eaters), a few pairs of which breed in banks formed when the logging roads were constructed.
-We will look for fruiting trees as these are the best places to find specialist fruit-eaters such as gorgeous Red-eared and Superb Fruit Doves, lethargic White-bellied and Grey-headed Imperial Pigeons, and Sultan’s Cuckoo-Dove.
+We will look for fruiting trees as these are the best places to find specialist fruit-eaters such as gorgeous Red-eared and Superb Fruit Doves (the latter of the western form temminckii), lethargic White-bellied and Grey-headed Imperial Pigeons, and Sultan’s Cuckoo-Dove.
 Flowering trees are favoured by a variety of flowerpeckers and honeyeaters, including the endemic Dark-eared and White-eared Myzas (or Lesser Sulawesi and Greater Sulawesi Honeyeaters).
-In the forest interior, we will peer into the thick undergrowth hoping to glimpse two of the park’s shyest inhabitants, Great Shortwing and Chestnut-backed Bush Warbler, two seldom-seen forest floor skulkers.
+In the forest interior, we will peer into the thick undergrowth hoping to glimpse two of the park’s shyest inhabitants, Great Shortwing and Sulawesi Bush Warbler, two seldom-seen forest floor skulkers.

 Mixed flocks at higher altitudes hold a selection of highly sought endemics, often led by the curious and noisy Malia (taxonomists first debated whether it was a babbler or a bulbul, but the most recent thinking is that it is a grassbird!).
 The secretive Sulawesi Thrush is sometimes found with the Malias, whilst Sulawesi Drongos, Pygmy and Cerulean Cuckooshrikes are never far away.